Artline Engineering: 1998—2008

-2009—2013
+2009–2013

 Since 2009 ArtLine moved to the Deutsche Formel-3-ATS-Cup which succeeded the German F3 Championship, one of the most prestigious European series.
 As ArtTech model chosen for German Cup was designed and built in 2004, the team, following the Cup regulations, had entered to Trophy League of the series where only old cars were permitted.
 However, from the middle of season the team leader Sergei Chukanov competed within the top 10 rivals, leaving other Trophy cars far behind.
 Another fast driver Jesse Krohn was invited to the team, and on the 11th stage in Assen ArtTech cars qualified 2nd and 3rd overall.
-Finished 5th and 7th, ArtLine drivers brought the first points to the team in the “League A” scoring.
+Finished 5th and 7th, ArtLine drivers brought the first points to the team in the "League A" scoring.
 In Trophy scoreboard S.Chukanov occupied first position till the season's end and won with a gap of 43 points from the nearest rival, Finnish F3 champion Mika Vähämäki.

 In 2010 ArtLine continued to dominate in Trophy league, at the same time working on old car improvement and new chassis design.
 When season started, the team participated with 3 cars, driven by Riccardo Brutschin, Aleksi Tuukkanen and Alexei Karachev.
-Brutschin finished within the top 9 twice (9th lap - Nürburgring, 14th lap - EuroSpeedway Lausitz); in Oschersleben Renault Word Series champion Mikhail Aleshin joined the team as a guest star and finished on 11th place.
+Brutschin finished within the top 9 twice (9th lap – Nürburgring, 14th lap – EuroSpeedway Lausitz); in Oschersleben Renault Word Series champion Mikhail Aleshin joined the team as a guest star and finished on 11th place.
 In the 2010th Trophy Cup ArtLine took 1st and 2nd positions.

 In 2011 the team again declared new chassis design as a priority and missed some German events.
 Mikhail Aleshin and Antti Ramo didn't finish better than 9th; Tom Dillmann and Ivan Samarin joined the team for a couple of races.
 The team was mostly busy testing new technical solutions; as a result, it took positions from 3 to 6 in the Trophy scoreboard.

-In 2013th season the team continued with on the German ATS Cup.